Principles of the Remuneration Policy

 Sustainability for Generali

 Over the years, the commitments made and the results achieved by the Group have led to improved ratings from leading agencies specialising in sustainability performance analysis as well as to the Group's inclusion in key international sustainability indices.
-In particular, in November 2024 MSCI ESG reaffirmed Generali's "AAA" rating, the highest possible, for the third consecutive year.
-Moreover, Generali has been included for the seventh year running in the Dow Jones Best-in-Class World index and for the sixth year in the Dow Jones Best-in-Class Europe Index.
+In particular, in October 2025 MSCI ESG reaffirmed Generali's "AAA" rating, the highest possible, for the fourth consecutive year.
+Moreover, Generali is included in the Dow Jones Best-in-Class World Index and in the Dow Jones Best-in-Class Europe Index.

 Sustainability Goals in the Remuneration Policy